finos/FDC3/docs/api/ref/DesktopAgent.md

 Returns an `IntentResolution` object, see [`raiseIntent()`](#raiseintent) for details.

 If a target intent and app cannot be found with the criteria provided or the user either closes the resolver UI or otherwise cancels resolution, the promise MUST be rejected with an `Error` object with a `message` chosen from the [`ResolveError`](Errors#resolveerror) enumeration.
 If a specific target `app` parameter was set, but either the app or app instance is not available, the promise MUST be rejected with an `Error` object with either the `ResolveError.TargetAppUnavailable` or `ResolveError.TargetInstanceUnavailable` string as its `message`.
+If an invalid context object is passed as an argument the promise MUST be rejected with an `Error` object with the [`ResolveError.MalformedContext`](Errors#resolveerror) string as its `message`.

 #### Example